31 Must-Have Mock Cherry Trees You’ll Love

 “Rosaceae – Prunus serrulata Lindl.” by Jardín Botánico Nacional, Viña del Mar, Chile is licensed under CC BY-NC 2.0.

 This ornamental cherry tree doesn’t bear any fruit and does not count as a fruit tree.
-That being the case, there’s no confusion whether or not it is edible.
+That being the case, there’s no confusion about whether or not it is edible.

 The clusters of pink, but beautiful large and bright flowers of the ornamental cherry tree are stunning to look at.
 They also attract spectators and critics wherever they grow.